BZIvanov/Room-Booking/README.md

 ```

 Now create new booking on the website and in the cmd you should be able to see triggered events.

+**Note** you can not create booking if you don't have the stripe CLI running.